Aishwarya-1996/My-Cart/README.md

 Run commands:

 open new terminal in vs code-
-It will show PS D:\reacttut\amazonaapp>.
+It will show - PS D:\reacttut\amazonaapp>.
-Then give the command-: npm start click enter.
+Then give the command-: npm start .
+Then click enter.
 It will show the backend server on http://localhost:5000/api/products

 Now add new terminal-
 It will show PS D:\reacttut\amazonaapp>
-Then give the command-: cd frontend click enter
+Then give the command-: cd frontend .
+Then click enter.
-PS D:\reacttut\amazonaapp\frontend>
+It will show - PS D:\reacttut\amazonaapp\frontend>
-Then give the command -: npm start click enter
+Then give the command -: npm start .
+Then click enter.
 This will open http://localhost:3000 in browser

 In browser